Mass hierarchy, mass gap and corrections to Newton's law on thick branes with Poincare symmetry: Setup, solutions and their physical implications

-\section{KK corrections to Newton's law}
+\subsection{KK corrections to Newton's law}

-Let us consider the thin brane limit $a\to\infty$, where we can locate two test bodies at the center of the brane in the transverse direction and compute the corrections to Newton's law in 4D flat spacetime coming from the fifth dimension that are generated by the massive gravitons (see \cite{bhrs} for details) and can be expressed as follows \cite{rs,csakietal}:
+Let us consider the thin brane limit $\beta\to\infty$, where we can locate two test bodies at the center of the brane in the transverse direction and compute the corrections to Newton's law in 4D flat spacetime coming from the fifth dimension that are generated by the massive gravitons and can be expressed as in \cite{bs}:

-where the thin brane is located at $z=z_0$ and represents the physical universe, $G_4$ is the four--dimensional gravitational coupling, $\Psi_1$ represents the wave function of the excited state, and $\Psi^{\mu(m)}$ denotes the continuous eigenfunctions.
+where the thin brane is located at $z=z_0$ and represents the physical universe, $G_4$ is the 4D gravitational coupling, $\Psi_i$ represents the wave functions of the discrete excited states with mass $m_i$ (if any), and $\Psi^{\mu(m)}$ denotes the continuous eigenfunctions.

-In this limit, since the $\Psi_1(z_0)$ wave function is odd, it does not contribute to the corrections, moreover, the integral of (\ref{U}) is dominated by the small - $\rho$ region and it can be well--approximated by expanding the prefactor of the exponential at $\rho =0$.
-In this way one obtains the following expression for the corrections $\Delta G_4$ to 4D Newton's law
+Within the thin brane limit of solution A), since the $\Psi_1(z_0)$ wave function is odd, it does not contribute to the corrections, moreover, the integral of (\ref{U}) is dominated by the small - $\rho$ region and it can be well--approximated by expanding the prefactor of the exponential at $\rho =0$.
+In this way one obtains the following expression for the corrections $\Delta G_4$ to 4D Newton's law (see \cite{bhrs} for details of a similar result within a Weyl integrable model)